jsprague2001/redflaredev/README.md

 }
 ```

-* Point to your csv data file
-* Edit colors and text options
+* In the CSS file, point to your csv data file & edit colors and text options

 That is it!
 Of course you can dig into the code and create any functionality you want!